JasonNutmeg/configuration/README.md

 # Configuration
-This is my central repository for storing all of my config and preference files.
+Central repository for storing all of my config and setup preferences.